Freshman Applicants: Art History

 Freshman applicants who wish to be considered for VCU’s merit-based scholarships (the Presidential, Provost and Deans scholarships) must submit SAT or ACT scores and cannot request the score optional review.
 The VCU Honors College also requires that all applicants submit SAT or ACT test scores and may not request to be reviewed without submitting these scores.

 Admission to VCU remains a competitive process, and all candidates for admission will be considered on their own merits.
 Qualifying for application review without submitting standardized test scores does not guarantee admission to VCU.

 Submit the required writing sample

-Art History applicants are required to submit a research-based writing sample, no longer than 600 words.
-The paper should make a clear assertion about a selected topic, and it should site published sources that support that assertion.
+Art History applicants are required to submit a research-based writing sample that makes a clear assertion about a selected topic and cites published sources to support your assertion.
 The paper may focus on a work of art, an historical event, a sociological phenomenon, a literary text, or other humanities topic.
+Your writing sample should be no longer than 600 words, including any citations.
 You will be prompted to submit your research paper as part of the Common Application.

 Submit your references

 VCUarts applicants are required to have one reference submitted by their recommender of choice.
 Choose the person best qualified to assess your ability to be successful at VCUarts.
 You will be prompted to enter your recommender’s email address on the Common Application.
 You may only submit one recommender via the Common App.
 The system will then prompt your recommender to submit a letter of recommendation online.
 Be sure to notify your recommenders that you will list them.